Apr 2022 - Nov 2022

 Learnings

-The contrast failures in the original system existed partly because accessibility had never been a first-class constraint.
-Rebuilding with WCAG AA compliance as a hard requirement from the token level up meant it was never something to chase after the fact.
+The contrast failures existed partly because accessibility had never been a first-class constraint.
+Rebuilding with WCAG AA as a hard requirement from the token level up meant it was never something to chase after the fact.

-Towards the end of the project, it became clear that without thorough documentation of the decisions and rationale behind the system, future team members would inevitably deviate from it - reintroducing the exact inconsistencies we'd just spent months eliminating.
-Documentation isn't an afterthought; it's what makes a system transferable.
+Late in the project it became clear that without documenting the decisions and the reasoning, future team members would drift from the system and reintroduce the exact inconsistencies we'd just spent months clearing.
+Documentation is what makes a system transferable.

-The temptation to patch rather than rebuild is real, especially under time pressure.
-Committing to a clean rebuild - starting from atoms and building up - was the right call.
-The resulting system was coherent in a way that incremental patching never could have achieved.
+The pull to patch rather than rebuild is real under time pressure.
+We committed to a clean rebuild from atoms up, and it's the reason the system actually holds together in a way patching never could have.

 Next Steps

-The design system provides the foundation; the next phase is full rollout.
-Every website in the EonX ecosystem needs to be rebuilt using the new components and sourcing tokens from the correct repository.
-As new clients are onboarded, designers will create client-specific token sets to match their branding - the reskinning capability built into the system makes this a configuration task rather than a design task.
-Comprehensive public-facing documentation should be built and hosted, covering colour usage, component behaviour, interaction patterns, and the reasoning behind key decisions - so the system can grow without losing coherence.
+The system is the foundation; the next phase is full rollout.
+Every website in the EonX ecosystem needs rebuilding on the new components, sourcing tokens from the correct repository.
+As new clients come on, designers create client-specific token sets that the reskinning capability turns into a configuration task rather than a design one.
+Comprehensive public-facing documentation should be built and hosted, covering colour usage, component behaviour, interaction patterns, and the reasoning behind key decisions, so the system can grow without losing coherence.

 More works